tapstream/tapstream-sdk/docs/docs.md

     Config config = new Config();

     // These hardware identifiers will be automatically collected and sent
-    // unless you opt-out by setting them to false, as shown here: config.setCollectWifiMac(false);
+    // unless you opt-out by setting them to false, as shown below.

+    config.setCollectWifiMac(false);
     config.setCollectDeviceId(false);
     config.setCollectAndroidId(false);